robolyst/osquant/content/papers/replicating-pandas-ewm-var/index.md

 df['var_calc'] = varcalc
 ```

-which gives us a dataframe that looks like:
+which gives us a DataFrame that looks like:

 {{<figure src="images/dataframe.png" width="small">}}{{</figure>}}